noqqe/cmddocs/readme.md

 Promptcolor = 37
 Intro_Message = cmddocs - press ? for help
 ```
+The only required option is "Datadir", everything else will be guessed or
+defaults to a sane default value.
 Once you start cmddocs.py the CLI will be shown.
 Use `help` for commands.

 ```